vsilaev/tascalate-async-await/README.md

 ```
 The Java version using Tascalate Async/Await is definitely more verbose, but the underlying semantics closely match those in ECMAScript and C#. .

-**IMPORTANT:** Do not share an `AsyncGenerator`, its `iterator()` or `valuesIterator()` across multiple threads!
+**IMPORTANT:** Do not share an `AsyncGenerator`, its `iterator()` or `values().iterator()` across multiple threads!
 These types *facilitate* asynchronous control flow but are not thread‑safe: they maintain internal suspension and lifecycle state that must be accessed from a single execution context at a time.
 Only three kinds of callers are guaranteed to provide the correct execution context for consuming an `AsyncGenerator`: asynchronous tasks, other asynchronous generators, and suspendable methods.
 If you must cross thread boundaries, convert yielded values into a thread‑safe handoff (will be shown below) rather than sharing the generator or its iterator directly.

 ## Controlling asynchronous generator from consumer
 Tascalate Async / Await `AsyncGenerator` supports passing a value from the *consumer* back to the *producer* (generator) by calling `generator.next(param)`.
 When the consumer supplies `param`, that value becomes a part of the result of the corresponding `async.yield(...)` expression inside the generator method (the *producer* receives it when it resumes).
 This mirrors ECMAScript’s `next(value)` behavior and enables two‑way communication: the *consumer* can send control data, acknowledgements, or backpressure hints to the *producer*.
 Let's review the following example: